SOHAR Port and Freezone

-SOHAR Port and Freezone is a deep-sea port and adjacent free zone in the Middle East, located in Sohar, Sultanate of Oman, midway between Dubai and Muscat.
-With current investments exceeding $26 billion, it is one of the world's fastest growing port and free zone developments and lies at the centre of global trade routes between Europe and Asia.
+SOHAR Port and Freezone is a deep-sea port and adjacent free zone in the Middle East, located in Liwa, Sultanate of Oman, despite the name.
+With current investments exceeding $26 billion & a footprint of over 4,500 hectares, it is one of the world's fastest growing port and free zone developments and lies at the centre of global trade routes between Europe and Asia.

-The Freezone is a 4,500 - hectare development that, together with the Port, has attracted global investments of over US$26 billion.

-The Port handles over one million tonnes of sea cargo each week and around 3,500 ships a year; it is equipped with deep-water jetties capable of handling the world's largest vessels, the Valemax class of dry bulk carriers.
+The Port handles over one million tonnes of sea cargo each week and around 3,500 ships a year; it is equipped with deep-water jetties capable of handling some of the world's largest vessels, for example the Valemax class of dry bulk carriers.